About Ultimate Fantasy

 Collection consists of 111 unique NFTs.
 Upgrade to unlock access to a limited edition printed catalog and audio cassette of stories from the collection.
 Launch will be on November 11 2022 at 11:11am Eastern Time.
 Please join the allow list to pre-mint before the public sale and to get updates on the project.

 All profits will go towards funding Unsupervised Pleasures, a DIY community library and practice space for making datasets, machine learning models, bots, zines, publications, and art with AI.
-Our goal is to raise enough money to cover one year of operating expenses, including stipends for contributors, purchasing digital texts to create datasets, and infrastructure costs such as GPU cloud computing time.
+Our goal is to raise enough money to cover operating expenses, including stipends for contributors, purchasing digital texts to create datasets, and infrastructure costs such as GPU cloud computing time.

 Emily Martinez is a new media artist working with machine learning, queer technologies, and consensual tech.
 Emily is a 1st generation immigrant/refugee (Cuba > Miami) and a self-taught coder who believes in the tactical misuse of technology.
-Their art has been exhibited internationally, mostly thru collaborations with Anxious to Make and Queer AI.
-They started the Ultimate Fantasy series while documenting some of their research and experiments with a GPT-2 model trained on a corpus of queer theatre.
+Her art has been exhibited internationally, mostly thru collaborations with Anxious to Make and Queer AI.
+She started the Ultimate Fantasy series while documenting some of her research and experiments with GPT-2.

 TLDR; a brief history

 Queer AI began as a collaboration between Emily Martinez and Ben Lerchin in 2017.
 They wanted to create a chatbot that embodied the messiness of relationships, bodies, and identity.
 The first iteration of Queer AI (v1) was trained on 50,000+ conversational pairs derived from scripts in queer theatre, using an RNN seq-to-seq algorithm.
 Ben wrote all the code and prepped all the data.
 Emily wrote manifestos and talked to bots.